Realms workshop © _explanation_how it all started_how has it been evolving_what is Theatre of Inconceivable all about_

 Creating theatre in nature is a super simple action.
 It only puts higher demands on you as a storyteller, actor, choreographer, and last but not the least, as a human being.

-On that road on which I have been, with even a painful passion for going beyond the collective perception frame, I was launched like a racket into multidimensional existence that is there somewhere in the western civilization, still defined as imagination, therefore, neglected, ignored, mocked and worst of all – spiritualized.
+On that road on which I have been,carrying even a painful passion for going beyond the frame of collective perception, I was launched like a racket into multidimensional existence that is in Western civilization, still defined as imagination, therefore, neglected, ignored, mocked and worst of all – spiritualized.

-I was thinking it is good that our existence is multidimensional in a core, because it is good for business!
+I was thinking, it is good that our existence is multidimensional in a core, because it is good for business!
 Spiritual business and spiritual ego, the GigaMegaTerraEgo.
 The closest this civilization has come to understanding the multidimensional existence is via collective craving found in people that has been translated into religions, all kinds of addictions (especially the hard drugs addiction) and naming the whole multidimensional phenomena as “spiritual”, rather than naming it a sheer reality.
 What a pity for a reality!
 Reality doesn’t sell well, whereas mystery and spirituality does.
-Naming it as spiritual automatically separated our material existence from the non-material which is, then – spiritual.
-Since western culture worldview is materialistically based worldview, the non-material existence is already secondary, and non-existent or suspicious.
+Naming some other existences spiritual automatically separated our material existence from the non-material which is, then – spiritual.
+Since Western culture worldview is materialistically based worldview, the non-material existence is already secondary, either non-existent or suspicious.

 The practice that I have been developing within the Theatre of Inconceivable relies on a heightened state of awareness.
 If we choose not to be taking things and terms for granted, the first question that arises is: what has been heightened here and what does it consider?

-Every daily capacity of awareness is individual, presenting the first step, heightened stands here for any kind of state a person is capable of achieving that is broader, more awake, more fresh and more spontaneously interactive than the state of being we have and use to function in our everyday surroundings.
+Every daily capacity of awareness is individual, presenting the first step in perception.
+Heightened stands here for any kind of state a person is capable of achieving that is broader, more awake, more fresh and more spontaneously interactive than the state of being we have and use to function in our everyday surroundings.

-That’s why the third step of heightened necessary for creating an interactive theatre in nature where interactive stands for the actor among other actorS (this one is pluralia tantum): the landscape.
+That’s why the third step of heightened necessary for creating an interactive theatre in nature is the landscape.
+Interactive stands here for the actor among other actorS (this one is pluralia tantum).

 The landscape exists as pluralia tantum, as plural, a multiexistent, multiplural and/or multidimensional.
 Where plural here is not the typical multitude; the one, two, three, four, five multitude, the multitude where all those singulars (one, two, three, four, five) are separated from one another.
 The plural of a landscape is indeed pluralia tantum, only – multitude without separation, existing multidimensionally and as one.
 Heightened awareness therefore includes coping with such a worldview and creating in it.